 - Eagleland: Flavor 1.
 Without irony.
 All these white-picket fence communities filled with nice neighbors willing to help each other out, even a strange old man riding a lawnmower across the countryside.

 - Gosh Dang It to Heck!: Not in the movie, but a meta-example.
 Richard Farnsworth was going to turn down the film because he didn't like the language in Blue Velvet.
-Only several personal assurances by Lynch and the other writers that the film would contain no cursing did he agree to do it.
+Only after several personal assurances by Lynch and the other writers that the film would contain no cursing did he agree to do it.

 - Informed Flaw: Alvin's alcoholism to an extent.
 In the film he's been reformed for years, but the movie makes it very clear the toll that hard living has had on him.
 Also, averted in Real Life - Richard Farnsworth really was half-blind and half-paralyzed.
 Indeed, the actor committed suicide shortly after the film rather than bear extremely painful and obviously terminal bone cancer.